-Students in the Biomedical Laboratory Diagnostics professional education programs participate in a mandatory computer lease program through the WVU School of Medicine.
+Students in the Biomedical Laboratory Diagnostics professional programs must participate in the WVU Health Sciences Center Student Computer Program.
 This program provides students with a powerful MacBook computer, software pertinent to the medical school, and on-site computer support.
 With this program, students will also receive warranty coverage, insurance and damage coverage, access to free training, and on-campus printing.
-Although the program may vary annually in terms of the type of computer leased and cost, it is anticipated that the program will continue in the future.
+The laptop cost is a recognized educational requirement and is included in financial aid calculations.